mattc41190/github-cleaner/README.md

 5. Confirm Action and Repo(s)
 6. Repeat (if needed)

-### Notes:
+## Notes:

-If you are running the application for the first time you need to answer some questions so that github-cleaner can find your repos.
+* If you are running the application for the first time you need to answer some questions so that github-cleaner can find your repos.

-This module is very new please run `ENV=DEV ghclean` for more details on errors.
+* This module is very new please run `ENV=DEV ghclean` for more details on errors for issue reporting.

+* If you are running this tool for Enterprise your apiBase will likely look like `http(s)://hostname/api/v3/`

+* When creating a token only give it the privileges it needs.
+This application needs the ability to Find, Backup and Delete repos.